ngopireddy/Git-Github-Learning/README.md

 # Git-Github-Learning
-This is for learning Git created by Nand
+This is for learning Git created by Ngopireddy